XFN, Capped Financials, again

 5. Trading is no doubt becoming more difficult, particularly if you are not part of the “inner circle” as with JPMorgan, Goldman etc.

 The list goes on but the point is essentially that there is no good reason why these institutions should trade $2 below their peak.
-The EW count suggest they won’t and could, in fact, go down dramatically any moment now.
+The count suggest they won’t and could, in fact, go down dramatically any moment now.